 Few could argue that the NSA, GCHQ and other State-involved snooping revelations haven’t hurt peoples’ perception of how safe and private their data is online.

-However, people are perhaps used to boundaries being pushed publically by, for example, the near constant furore over Facebook’s ongoing user agreement changes or acquisitions.
+However, people are perhaps used to boundaries being pushed publicly by, for example, the near constant furore over Facebook’s ongoing user agreement changes or acquisitions.

 Do people care enough about privacy to change their habits?
 Look at the number of people and the amount of activity that is happening online right now.